rshriharripriya/crm-dashboard/README.md

 *   Frontend: Next.js with typescript
 *   Backend: FastAPI
-*   Database: Supabase ( since setup is easy and i think relational dbs are better for this usecase and also because its freeeee)
+*   Database: Supabase ( since setup is easy and i think relational dbs are better for this use case and also because its freeeee)
 *   Email: TBD
 *   Auth: JWT